sachdevakunal/sachdevakunal.github.io/_pages/cv.md

 Achievements
 ======
-Secured an All-India Rank of \textbf{86 out of 4726 candidates} in GATE (Graduate Aptitude Test in Engineering) in Aerospace Engineering 2022.
-The GATE exam is a countrywide examination for students applying for masters Secured an All-India Rank of **86 out of 4726 candidates** in GATE (Graduate Aptitude Test in Engineering) in Aerospace Engineering 2022.
+Secured an All-India Rank of **86 out of 4726 candidates** in GATE (Graduate Aptitude Test in Engineering) in Aerospace Engineering 2022.
 The GATE exam is a countrywide examination for students applying for master's programs in Science and Engineering in India.